oshi/oshi/UPGRADING.md

+# Guide to upgrading from OSHI 3.x to 4.x

+Beginning with OSHI 4.0, minimum Java 8 compatibility is required.

 # Guide to upgrading from OSHI 2.x to 3.x

 The most significant change in OSHI 3.0 is the separation of JSON output to a